Last updated on January 25th, 2026 at 08:33 am

 Should I Book a Tokyo Hotel Room with Breakfast – Or Not?

-While booking a hotel room in Tokyo you’ll come across the option to pick a room rate with breakfast or without.
+While booking a hotel room in Tokyo, you’ll come across the option to pick a room rate with breakfast or without.

 However, I know Tokyo has a lot of places where you can grab cheap meals too.
-As I said, this is just my personal take.
+As I said, this is just my take.

-Okay, so now that we cleared the way by first introducing you to some Tokyo hotel booking tips and advice.
+Okay, so now that we have cleared the way by first introducing you to some Tokyo hotel booking tips and advice.

 Let’s hop on over to the number one district for first time visitors to Tokyo, Shinjuku!
-And its my favorite district in all of Tokyo.
+And it’s my favorite district in all of Tokyo.

 FIVE BEST HOTELS IN SHINJUKU FOR FIRST TIME VISITORS